-From this point also the Litany is sometimes said.
-The Litany Book is the gift of the Misses Beach as a tribute to two friends, John Williams, Bishop of Connecticut, and Doctor Samuel Hart, of the Trinity Faculty.
-As Dr. Hart was for many years custodian of the Book of Common Prayer, and as it was under his direction that the first Litany Book was printed in a separate volume, this memorial to him is most appropriate.
+From this point the Litany is sometimes said.
+The Litany Book is the gift of the Misses Beach as a tribute to two friends, John Williams, Bishop of Connecticut and fourth President of Trinity, and Doctor Samuel Hart, of the Trinity Faculty.
+Since Dr. Hart was for many years custodian of the Book of Common Prayer, and since it was under his direction that the first Litany Book was printed in a separate volume, this memorial to him is most appropriate.